Economy of Greece: Evolution of the debt crisis

-The financial crisis – particularly the austerity package put forth by the EU and the IMF – has been met with anger by the Greek public, leading to riots and social unrest, while there have been theories about the effect of international media.
+The 2008 financial crisis – particularly the austerity package put forth by the EU and the IMF – has been met with anger by the Greek public, leading to riots and social unrest, while there have been theories about the effect of international media.
 Despite - others say because of - the long range of austerity measures, the government deficit has not been reduced accordingly, mainly, according to many economists, because of the subsequent recession.

 Public sector workers have come out on strike in order to resist job cuts and reductions to salaries as the government promises that a large scale privatisation programme will be accelerated.
 Immigrants are sometimes treated as scapegoats for economic problems by far-right extremists.

 In 2013, Greece became the first developed market to be reclassified as an emerging market by different financial rating companies.

 By July 2014 there were still anger and protests about the austerity measures, with a 24-hour strike among government workers timed to coincide with an audit by inspectors from the International Monetary Fund, the European Union and European Central Bank in advance of a decision on a second bailout of one billion euros ($1.36 billion), due in late July.

-Greece exited its six-year recession in the second quarter of 2014, but the challenges of securing political stability and debt sustainability remain.
+Greece exited its six-year recession in the second quarter of 2014, but the challenges of securing political stability and debt sustainability remained.

 A third bailout was agreed in July 2015, after a confrontation with the newly elected leftist government of Alexis Tsipras.
 In June 2017, news reports indicated that the "crushing debt burden" had not been alleviated and that Greece was at the risk of defaulting on some payments.
 The International Monetary Fund stated that the country should be able to borrow again "in due course".
 At the time, the Euro zone gave Greece another credit of $9.5-billion, $8.5 billion of loans and brief details of a possible debt relief with the assistance of the IMF.
 On 13 July, the Greek government sent a letter of intent to the IMF with 21 commitments it promised to meet by June 2018.
 They included changes in labour laws, a plan to cap public sector work contracts, to transform temporary contracts into permanent agreements and to recalculate pension payments to reduce spending on social security.